How to invest in index funds

 - No ability to select stocks in the index.
 For beginners, it can be nice having everything done for you.
 But more advanced investors often prefer to hand-select their stocks — something that isn’t possible with index funds.

 - Can be less diverse than expected.
-Index funds are market-cap-weighted, meaning they invest more of their money in companies with higher market caps.
+Index funds are often market-cap-weighted, meaning they invest more of their money in companies with higher market caps.
 So larger companies make up a bigger share of a given index.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.